On Air Now

 From long-term loves such as The Holiday to Netflix Originals like The Princess Switch that showed cringe is sometimes a good thing, the streaming site has your plans sorted for every single evening in the run-up to Christmas.

-If you need help getting started on your Yuletide marathons, we’ve rounded up nine movies on Netflix we consider an absolute must-watch this Christmas...
+If you need help getting started on your Yuletide marathons, we’ve rounded up 10 movies on Netflix we consider an absolute must-watch this Christmas, including some new must-sees and (not so) oldies fast becoming faves...

-Holidate is one of the newer additions to Netflix, and it's safe to say it's the refreshing rom-com we've needed for a long time.
+Holidate was a 2020 addition to Netflix, and it's safe to say it's the refreshing rom-com we've needed for a long time.

 If you didn't watch the first Princess Switch we encourage you take some time to indulge, because just when you're getting your head around two of Vanessa Hudgens, a third enters the scene – bringing with her rebellious bleach blonde locks and a British accent Vanessa should be proud of.